-Payment for replacement of areas of unsuitable granular base, granular subbase or sub-grade revealed during proof rooling will include excavation with off-site disposal, installation & compaction of granular base material (25 mm minus), and all remedial work required to achieve a suitable base.
+Payment for replacement of areas of unsuitable sub-grade revealed during compaction or as directed by the Contract Administrator will include excavation with off-site disposal, supply & compaction of crushed granular base material and all remedial work required to achieve a suitable subgrade.
 Payment will be based on the cubic metre volume removed.